US immigration judge grants asylum to Singapore teen blogger

-CHICAGO (AP) — An immigration judge in Chicago has granted asylum to a Singapore teen whose online posts criticizing his government landed him in jail.
+CHICAGO (AP) — A blogger from Singapore who was jailed for his online posts blasting his government was granted asylum to remain in the United States, an immigration judge ruled.

-Judge Samuel Cole issued a 13-page decision Friday saying Amos Yee established he suffered persecution because of his political opinion and could remain in the U.S.

-Yee has been detained by immigration officials since December when he arrived at Chicago’s O’Hare International Airport.
-Attorney Sandra Grossman says Yee could be released as early as Monday.
+Amos Yee, 18, has been detained by federal immigration authorities since December when he was taken into custody at Chicago’s O’Hare International Airport.
+Attorneys said he could be released from a Wisconsin detention center as early as Monday.

+Judge Samuel Cole issued a 13-page decision Friday, more than two weeks after Yee’s closed-door hearing on the asylum application.

+“Yee has met his burden of showing that he suffered past persecution on account of his political opinion and has a well-founded fear of future persecution in Singapore,” Cole wrote.

 Most Read Stories